Distributed Signal Processing via Chebyshev Polynomial Approximation: Distributed Lasso

-We now consider an alternative method of distributed denoising that is better suited to situations where we start with a prior belief that the signal is not globally smooth, but rather piecewise smooth, which corresponds to the signal being sparse in the spectral graph wavelet domain \cite{LTS-ARTICLE-2009-053}.
+In Section \ref{Se:applications}, we presented a number of distributed signal processing tasks that could be represented as a single application of a union of graph multiplier operators.
+In this section, we present a distributed wavelet denoising example that requires repeated applications of unions of graph multiplier operators and their adjoints.
+Recall that the distributed Tikhonov regularization method from Section \ref{Se:denoising_smooth} is an efficient way to denoise a signal when we have \emph{a priori} information that the underlying signal is globally smooth.
+The distributed wavelet denoising method is better suited to situations where we start with a prior belief that the signal is not globally smooth, but rather piecewise smooth, which corresponds to the signal being sparse in the spectral graph wavelet domain \cite{LTS-ARTICLE-2009-053}.

-The spectral graph wavelet transform, $\mathbf{\Xi}$, defined in \cite{LTS-ARTICLE-2009-053}, is precisely of the form of $\mathbf{\Phi}$ in \eqref{Eq:operator_def}.
-Namely, it is composed of one multiplier, $h(\cdot)$, that acts as a low-pass filter to stably represent the signal's low frequency content, and $J$ wavelet operators, defined by $g_j(\lambda_{\l})=g(t_j \lambda_{\l})$, where $\{t_j\}_{j=1,2,\ldots,J}$ is a set of scales and $g(\cdot)$ is the wavelet multiplier that acts as a band-pass filter.
+The spectral graph wavelet transform, defined in \cite{LTS-ARTICLE-2009-053} is precisely of the form of $\mathbf{\Phi}$ in \eqref{Eq:operator_def}.
+Namely, it is composed of one multiplier, $h(\cdot)$, that acts as a lowpass filter to stably represent the signal's low frequency content, and $J$ wavelet operators, defined by $g_j(\lambda_{\l})=g(t_j \lambda_{\l})$, where $\{t_j\}_{j=1,2,\ldots,J}$ is a set of scales and $g(\cdot)$ is the wavelet multiplier that acts as a bandpass filter.

 The most common way to incorporate a sparse prior in a centralized setting is to regularize via a weighted version of the \emph{least absolute shrinkage and selection operator (lasso)} \cite{lasso}, also called \emph{basis pursuit denoising} \cite{basispursuit}: